-You’re thinking of selling your car wash, you’ve spent time exploring the different options, and you’re now considering the broker approach.
-Although you may be feeling a momentary win in the way of decisiveness and completion, there is still another decision fork ahead; what broker to go with.
+Exploring the Differences between Broker Types: You’re thinking of selling your car wash, you’ve spent time exploring the different options, and you’re now considering the broker approach.
+How do you choose a Broker?

-You’re thinking of selling your car wash, you’ve spent time exploring the different options, and you’re now considering the broker approach.
-Although you may be feeling a momentary win in the way of decisiveness and completion, there is still another decision fork ahead; what broker to go with.
+Exploring the Differences between Broker Types: You’re thinking of selling your car wash, you’ve spent time exploring the different options, and you’re now considering the broker approach.
+How do you choose a Broker?

 There are actually two main choices a seller must make when deciding on a broker; first is the type of broker, and second the specific broker within that type.
 This piece will focus on the first of these choices; that being the type of broker.